10 Facts About The Ringneck Snake (USA)

 Source: iNaturalist user Deana Tempest Thomas – CC BY-SA 4.0

 Sheet metal absorbs sunlight particularly well, and ring-necks like to lie with their backs gently touching the metal’s underside, to absorb the heat.
-On the hottest days, these sheet metal shelters become too warm and the ring-necks flee to avoid roasting.
-In fact, it’s rare to spot them during summer at all.
+On the hottest days, these sheet metal shelters become too warm, and the ring-necks flee to avoid roasting.
+In fact, it’s rare to spot this species during summer at all.

 ring-necked snake, anthill habitat